ArthurZC23/IA369/Report.md

 ## Datasets

 Currently the app has crime data for three cities: [San Francisco](https://data.sfgov.org/Public-Safety/Police-Department-Incidents-Previous-Year-2016-/ritf-b9ki) (CA, US), [São Paulo](http://www.ssp.sp.gov.br/transparenciassp/Consulta.aspx) (SP, BR) and [Campinas](http://www.ssp.sp.gov.br/transparenciassp/Consulta.aspx) (SP, BR).
 The data was preprocessed to select only crimes that are relevant to tourists (e.g. assault is a crime relevant to tourists, while domestic violence is not).
 Furthermore, since all the project was written in English, the Brazilian crimes were translated to English.
+Also, Campinas and São Paulo datasets did not include latitude and longitude, so Google Maps Geocoding API was used to get these informations from the available address of the crime.
 The final data is a list of JSON objects with the following fields:

 * Category: type of crime